devedits-in/.github/README.md

-# .devedits Main github Page
+# Devedits Main github Page
 ## #Learn #Innovate #Create

 ### We welcome you to join us in our venture for a better future.